Su-ryun/CSU-Hackathon-Stuff/README.md

 ### Since, I got rid of the Firebase database and other API keys related to this project, there is no way of running this app.
 So, here are the pictures:

-This is the first thing the users will see when they open the app.
+This is the first thing the users will see when they open the app. <br/>
 <img src="https://github.com/dlee67/CSU-Hackathon-Stuff/blob/master/images/1.png" height="500" width="300"> <br/><br/>

-Essentially, you can use the app to place augmented reality objects around the world (literally) to have them persist for 24 hours (last time I've heard, Google is currently experimenting with ARCore to make cloud anchors persist permanently).
+Essentially, you can use the app to place augmented reality objects around the world (literally) to have them persist for 24 hours (Google working on ARCore to make cloud anchors persist permanently).
 <img src="https://github.com/dlee67/CSU-Hackathon-Stuff/blob/master/images/2.png" height="500" width="300"><br/><br/>

 After the hackathon was over, one of the judge came over to us and said,